Tropical storm warnings issued from Maryland to North Carolina: What to expect from Ophelia

-(NEW YORK) -- Tropical storm warnings have been issued from North Carolina to Maryland on Thursday ahead of a system that's forecast to develop into Tropical Storm Ophelia.
+(NEW YORK) -- Tropical storm warnings have been issued for four states from North Carolina to Maryland ahead of a system that's forecast to develop into Tropical Storm Ophelia.

-No storm has formed at this point, but the system will become better organized over the next 24 hours.
+This storm system is not a tropical storm yet.
 It's forecast to strengthen into Tropical Storm Ophelia on Friday or Friday night as the storm closes in on the North Carolina coast.

+Friday morning, the storm system is developing off the southeast U.S. coast and is forecast to bring strong winds, heavy rain, flash flooding and coastal flooding from Carolinas all the way to southern New England.

 The rain, tropical storm-force winds and storm surge will reach parts of the Carolinas and the Mid-Atlantic coast late Friday into Saturday.

-Ophelia is forecast to make landfall as a tropical storm along the North Carolina coast Saturday morning.
+The storm is forecast to make landfall as a tropical storm along the North Carolina coast Saturday morning with winds near 60 mph and higher gusts.

 The tropical storm warning covers cities including Wilmington, North Carolina; Norfolk, Virginia; and Ocean City, Maryland.
-A storm surge watch has also been issued for parts of the North Carolina and Virginia coasts.
+Storm surge warnings have also been issued for parts of the North Carolina and southeastern Virginia coasts.

 The heaviest rain -- up to 6 inches -- is possible in eastern North Carolina and Virginia.
 Coastal flooding is possible.